 International by Region Honor

-Six prizes will be awarded to the best international video by world region (Europe, Asia, Africa, Oceania, North America, South America).
+Seven prizes will be awarded to the best international video by world region (Europe, Asia, Africa, Oceania, North America, South America, Central America and the Caribbean).

 There is no limit to the number of students who can work on a video.
 However, one student must be listed as the Lead Producer on the entry form.
 Recognition and prizes will be given to the lead producer and all those listed as co-producers on the entry form.